-- FS.16 [6] defines the Evidence the vendor is obliged to provide to the NESAS Security Test Laboratory for Evaluation. - SCASes of the 3GPP (e.g. the generic SCAS for any network equipment TS 33.117 [3]) contain test specifications the Test Laboratory must perform for Network Product evaluation.
-All current SCASes can be found at https://www.3gpp.org/DynaReport/33series.htm. - 3GPP TR 33.916 [1] describes the methodology to create and maintain SCASes.
+- FS.14 [4] defines how Network Product evaluation and Evidence Evaluation are performed. - FS.16 [6] defines the Compliance Evidence the vendor is obliged to provide to the NESAS Security Test Laboratory for Evaluation. - SCASes of the 3GPP (e.g. the generic SCAS for any network equipment TS 33.117 [3]) contain test specifications the Test Laboratory must perform for Network Product evaluation.
+All current SCASes can be found at the NESAS Web Site. - 3GPP TR 33.916 [1] describes the methodology to create and maintain SCASes.

-3.6 Dispute Resolution
+3.8 Dispute Resolution

-3.6.1 NESAS Dispute Resolution Process (NESAS DRP)
+3.8.1 NESAS Dispute Resolution Process (NESAS DRP)

-The Network Equipment Security Assurance Scheme Dispute Resolution Committee (NESAS DRC) acts to handle disputes that may arise with regards to the implementation of NESAS documentation that could be subject to disagreements between two or more parties.
+The Network Equipment Security Assurance Scheme Dispute Resolution Committee (NESAS DRC) acts to handle disputes that may arise with regards to the implementation and/or interpretation of NESAS documentation that could be subject to disagreements between two or more parties.
 The NESAS DRC shall be appointed on a per dispute basis to ensure each dispute is handled in a non-partisan manner.